 '''

 IndicatorLED:

 enum:

-Lit
+- Lit

-Blinking
+- Blinking

-'Off'
+- 'Off'

 type: string

 x-enumDescriptions:

 Blinking: The Indicator LED is blinking.

+Lit: The Indicator LED is blinking.

 Lit: The Indicator LED is lit.

 'Off': The Indicator LED is off.

 x-enumLongDescriptions:

 Blinking: This value shall represent the Indicator LED is in a blinking state

 where the LED is being turned on and off in repetition.

 Lit: This value shall represent the Indicator LED is in a solid on state.

 'Off': This value shall represent the Indicator LED is in a solid off state.

 '''

-11.3.6.3 Actions in OpenAPI
+13.3.6.3 Actions in OpenAPI

-Versioned definitions of resources contain a definition called Actions .
+Versioned definitions of resources contain a definition called Actions.
 This definition is a container with a set of terms that point to the different actions supported by the resource.
 The names of standard actions shall be in the form:

-'''

 #<ResourceType>.<ActionName>

-'''